Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Experiments

 \paragraph{Effect of $\mathrm{PredHead}$ module.}

-We investigate whether the predictive ability of the ViT stream, represented by its learned internal features, or its explicit prediction output contributes more to ForeDiff’s superiority.
-To this end, we conduct an ablation study on the $\mathrm{PredHead}$ module for training the DiT stream, which replaces internal representations with explicit prediction outputs as conditioning signals.
-As shown in Figure~\ref{fig:ablation1}, introducing the $\mathrm{PredHead}$ module leads to reduced model performance.
-This supports our hypothesis that the learned predictive representations, rather than the explicit prediction outputs, are more beneficial to the generative process.
+We investigate whether ForeDiff benefits more from the predictive ability of the ViT stream, represented by its learned internal features, or its explicit prediction outputs.
+To this end, we conduct an ablation where the DiT stream is conditioned on $\mathrm{PredHead}$ outputs instead of internal representations used in the standard ForeDiff.
+As shown in Figure~\ref{fig:ablation1}, conditioning on $\mathrm{PredHead}$ outputs leads to reduced model performance, which supports our hypothesis that the learned predictive representations, rather than the explicit prediction outputs, are more beneficial to the generative process.

 \paragraph{Effect of ViT block number.}